 This title is used to describe researchers who have already completed two years as a Postdoctoral Fellow or equivalent experience.
 Research Associates may lead a major part of a research grant, including serving as a co-principal investigator on proposals, and will typically have more specialized skills and more autonomy to implement their own ideas than a Postdoctoral Fellow.
+Research Associates may serve as principal investigator of individual proposals if approved by their direct supervisor, Department Head, Dean, Vice President for Research and Technology Transfer, and the Office of Research Administration.
+The Research Associate must provide a clear description of how submitting this grant as principal investigator contributes to their professional development.
 This is usually a fixed-term position but may be more open-ended depending on availability of research funds.
 Research Associates frequently work with the principal investigator to develop proposals and mentor graduate students.